Higher analytic stacks and GAGA theorems: Direct images of coherent sheaves

 \subsection{Sheaves on geometric stacks}

 In this section, we study sheaves on geometric stacks and operations on these sheaves.

-Let $(\cC,\tau,\bP)$ be one of the geometric contexts introduced in \cref{sec:examples}.
-Let $X$ be a geometric stack with respect to this geometric context.
+Let $(\cC,\tau,\bP)$ be a geometric context and let $X$ be a geometric stack with respect to this geometric context.

-In order to speak of sheaves on $X$, we have to specify a site associated to $X$ on which the sheaves will live.
+In order to speak of sheaves on $X$, we need to specify a site associated to $X$ on which the sheaves will live.
 Our choice is an analog of the classical \emph{lisse-étale} site \cite{Laumon_Champs_2000,Olsson_Sheaves_2007}.
+We remark that the functoriality problem associated with lisse-étale sites disappears in our $\infty$-categorical approach (see Olsson \cite{Olsson_Sheaves_2007} for a description of the problem and a different solution).
 Other possible choices are analogs of the big sites as in \cite{stacks-project}.
 However, as pointed out in Tag 070A loc.\ cit., the pushforward functor defined via the big sites does not preserve quasi-coherent sheaves.
 This drawback would make the theory more complicated.

-Let $\CXP$ denote the full subcategory of the overcategory $\Sh(\cC,\tau)_{/X}$ spanned by $\bP$-morphisms from representable stacks to $X$.
+Let $\CXP$ denote the full subcategory of the overcategory ${\Sh(\cC,\tau)^\wedge}_{/X}$ spanned by $\bP$-morphisms from representable stacks to $X$.
 The topology $\tau$ on $\cC$ induces a topology on $\CXP$ such that coverings in $\CX$ are coverings in $\cC$ after forgetting the maps to $X$.
 We denote the induced topology again by $\tau$.
 So we obtain an \infsite $(\CXP,\tau)$.